hsinghal-wisc/Computer-Vision-Project---Emotion-Detection/README.md

-Please check the video for full demonstration
+Please check the video for full demonstration.